-The do's and don'ts of Light & Airy photos
+The do's & don'ts of Light and Airy photography

 So you’re sitting there in Starbucks getting pumped up for your light and airy editing session.
 Okay, okay… you probably don’t edit in Starbucks all the time… or ever.
 But I highly suggest you sit by the window with a flat white or a peach tranquility tea sometime and edit a shorter, really inspiring shoot.

-Put in your headphones, turn on your favorite music, punch out 10 second edits with the L&A Preset Suite, and make it happen.
+Put in your headphones, turn on your favorite music, punch out a 10 second edit, and make it happen.

 But before you even do that really inspiring shoot so you can go edit in Starbucks?
 Well, there are a few light and airy must-haves and definitely-don’ts that you’ll want to keep in mind.

 Here are the Do’s and Don’ts when it comes to shooting and editing light and airy photos.
 And you know that all rules are meant to be broken but… I pretty much follow these to a T.

 I feel like I’m going to become the use-a-reflector girl.
 That will just have to be my official job title because using a reflector is going to change your photo game.
 It’s one of the easiest and stress-free ways to make sure that you always have clean light.

 Sure, you could try to find a natural reflector like a sidewalk or a giant white building, but that’s going to limit you to shooting from one direction.
 And what happens when there are a ton of cars floating around in the background?
 If you bring a reflector, you have so much more flexibility and you get to be creative when you’re choosing where you actually want to shoot!

 Now, there’s always that one time when something unexpected happens and the light changes during the first kiss — maybe the sun comes out from behind the clouds or maybe it decides to hide.
 All is not lost!
 There are definitely a few things you can do like bring up the shadows, split tone to recover color loss, add noise reduction, and a few other editing secrets.